5ilentAlarm/STM32toESP32/readME.md

 ## Software
 ### STM32F401RE
-The firmware for this was written in bare-metal C, meaning that it will only work in the environment I currently have set up, however, the idea would be the same regardless.
+The firmware for this was written in bare-metal C, using the standard ARM CMSIS headers.

 ### ESP32
 I used the ESP-IDF for this so all youd need to do is copy the main file, set the target board to yours, and flash it.